Nuatu/calendar_ar/README.md

 _______________

 ###About
-Command line Ruby / Postgres app for managing events, to-do's, and notes.
+Command line Ruby / Active Record / Postgres app for managing events, to-do's, and notes.
 <ul>
 <li>users can create and manage multiple events.</li>